 The music historian Michael Marissen has been building a case that Handel’s oratorio has a distinct anti-Jewish strain.
 He prominently – and provocatively – argued this point in a New York Times Op-Ed piece that ran on Easter Day 2007.
 The article prompted a minor uproar, mostly from the piece's admirers but also from a few Handel scholars and performers, who took issue with points in his analysis.

 Marissen's argument centers on Messiah’s most recognizable theme, the Hallelujah chorus, which he contends was designed not to honor the birth or resurrection of Jesus but to celebrate the destruction of Jerusalem and the Second Temple in A.D.
-70. This meaning is determined mostly by its context in the work.
-It is preceded by the bass aria "Why do the nations so furiously rage together?" a setting of Psalm 2 that matches furiously bowing strings to nations and kings that "furiously rage together."
+70. This meaning is determined mostly by its place within the work.
+It is preceded by the bass aria "Why do the nations so furiously rage together?" – a setting of Psalm 2 that matches vigorously bowing strings to nations and kings that "furiously rage together."

-Here's where the devil is in the details, says Marissen.
+Here is where the devil is in the details, says Marissen.
 Handel's librettist was Charles Jennens, a prominent preacher who assembled verses drawn from both Old and New Testament sources in a collage-like fashion.
 Jennens was also closely familiar with various anti-Semitic screeds by such contemporary theologians as Robert South, Isaac Barrow and Richard Kidder.
-Scholars have long believed that Jennens only modified the wording of the Bible verses simply to make them more singable, but Marissen argues that he was also telegraphing these sources through the dramatic medium of the oratorio.
+Modern scholars have long believed that Jennens only modified the wording of the Bible verses simply to make them more singable, but Marissen argues that he was also adding emphasis: telegraphing these sources through the dramatic medium of the oratorio.

-Specifically, Jennens used a translation of Psalm 2:1 featuring the term "nations" instead of "heathen," which would have been more accepted and which also implicated the Romans for Christ's death.
+Specifically, Jennens used a translation of Psalm 2:1 employing the term "nations" instead of "heathen."
+The latter would have been more accepted and also implicated the Romans for Christ's death; the former had a specifically Judaic implication.
 Handel then set the aria in a stile concitato (agitated style) to heighten its drama, and placed it immediately before the Hallelujah chorus.

 When that famous chorus arrives, the juxtaposition sends a triumphal message.
 “The Hallelujah chorus in and of itself need not, of course, be taken to project Christian rejoicing, even in part, against Judaism,” Marissen writes.
 But when concertgoers heard the entire sequence – the agitated aria about warring nations followed by a triumphal chorus with trumpets and drums – it was understood "to predict, in part, God’s destruction of Jerusalem and its temple because of Jewish failure to accept Jesus as God’s messiah."